TeiHek/CMPM121-Final/README.md

 Completed in the span of 3 days.

 A horror game where the player is trapped in a cabin and has to defend themselves from a smoke monster. <br>
-Check out our project here: (Insert link)
+Check out our project here: https://koobysnack.itch.io/smoke-in-the-shadows

 ### Sound Credits:
 Ghoul Sound: ibm5155, https://freesound.org/people/ibm5155/sounds/174915/